Stock watch: Seahawks’ offense was awful, but defense did better than expected against the Bears

 There wasn't very much to get excited about in the Seahawks' defeat to the Chicago Bears on Monday Night Football.
-Bob Condotta takes you through the good, bad and the ugly.
+Bob Condotta breaks it down by position group, and no one gets an A.

 CHICAGO — Here are some initial grades on the Seahawks following a 24-17 loss to the Bears Monday night.